Skip to main content

 How much faster will H Line service be compared to Route 3?

-The goal of the H Line is to make service approximately 20% faster than current travel time by stopping less often, allowing customers to board faster, and stopping at fewer red lights.
-Similar travel time improvements have been achieved on the A line and C Line.
+The goal of the H Line is to make service about 20% faster than the current travel time.
+H Line buses stop less often, have faster boarding, and stop at fewer red lights.
+Similar travel time improvements have been achieved on the A Line, B Line, C Line, D Line, and E Line.

 What will be the frequency and hours of service?